 Tai Chi: In a small study on older adults, tai chi had some physical benefits, but the real impact was on their cognitive abilities.
 There was a “significant gain” in attention capacity and balance and overall reasoning and mental control based on a series of cognitive tests.

 Natural Force’s Pre-workout Raw Tea is great paired with physical activity.
-It helps increase strength and energy so that you can maximize your workout.
+It helps to increase strength and energy so that you can maximize your workout.

 4. Time Management Techniques